Ayler90/countdown-timer/README.md

 A countdown timer based on user input.

-Clone the repo and start the project with "npm start"
+Clone the repo and start the project with "npm start".

+Feel free to fork it or modify it!

 Ayler